tadas-subonis/dev-tasubo-com-blog/_posts/2020-02-28-how-software-development-has-changed-in-the-last-10-year-part-2.md

 ## Premature Design
 I think I've learned to stay away from premature abstractions.
-I'll expand on prototyping later but [premature optimization](https://wiki.c2.com/?PrematureOptimization) is root of all evil.
+I'll expand on prototyping later but [premature optimization](https://wiki.c2.com/?PrematureOptimization) is the root of all evil.
 I believe this holds true for software design as well.

 You have to understand that before you start coding and get your hands dirty (with code and business knowledge) you are not qualified to make sound design decisions.
 So instead of shooting yourself in the foot, leave yourself